willemlarsen/mobprogrammingrpg/rpg_roles_plain_text.md

 - Celebrate moments of excellence

 ## Rear Admiral
-- Contribute from your expertise
-- Ignore the Driver, advising only the Navigator
+- .Quietly speak into the navigators ear
-- Give the smallest cue necessary to move the Navigator (and rest of the mob) forward through the problem
+- Give the smallest cue necessary to move the Navigator forward through the problem
 - Navigate the navigator at the highest level of abstraction they can successfully implement

 ## Automationist